 I’m happy to say that Gruvi legitimately blew me away with both taste and quality.

 If you want to enjoy the taste of a cool lager, stout, or an IPA, but you’re no longer a drinker, I highly recommend that you try their lineup.
 Use discount code Ed10 for a 10% discount.
 You will not be disappointed.

 Order Gruvi here.
 Use discount code Ed10 for a 10% discount.

 Quitting drinking will show you who your real friends are

 When I stopped drinking, I texted my closest friends and told them.

-I told them I was scared, but I didn’t specify exactly what scared me.
-I was scared of being an outcast.
+I told them I was scared, but I didn’t specify what exactly scared me: I was afraid of being an outcast.

-I figured that I’d rather be outcast because I stopped alcohol use rather than because I couldn’t stop.
+I figured that I’d rather be outcast because I stopped alcohol use rather than because I couldn’t.